 instructions

-- There should be some leftover pork grease in the pan.
-Add avocado oil and let it get hot.* Add potatoes with a little more salt and pepper and cook for 10-15 minutes until browned and almost cooked through.
-I covered them with a lid and added a little water every so often to the pan to help speed up the process.
-When the potatoes are geting close to being done, add onion and saute for another 5 minutes.
+- Cook your potatoes.
+There should be some leftover pork grease in the pan.
+Add oil if needed and let it get hot.* Add potatoes with a little more salt and pepper and stir to combine.
+Spread evenly in the bottom of your pan and cook for 10-15 minutes until browned and almost cooked through.
+I covered them with a lid and stirred them 1-2 times.

 Kitty says